clusterBMA: Bayesian model averaging for clustering: Discussion

 \section{Discussion}

-Clustering is a common goal for applied statistical analysis in health and medical research, and has grown in popularity alongside other unsupervised machine learning methods in recent years.
-Clustering methods comprise a versatile set of statistical tools with a wide variety of potential applications including design of clinical trials,\citep{hemming2018modeling} building data-driven profiles of individuals using functional biosignals data,\citep{margaritella2021parameter} and identifying clinical or epidemiological subtypes based on multivariate longitudinal observations.\citep{lu2022bayesian} Bayesian model averaging offers an intuitive and elegant framework to access more robust insights by combining inference across multiple clustering solutions.\\~\
+Clustering is a common goal for applied statistical analysis across many fields, and has grown in popularity alongside other unsupervised machine learning methods in recent years \citep{nieves2023framework}.
+In the context of health and medical research, clustering methods comprise a versatile set of statistical tools with a wide variety of potential applications including design of clinical trials \citep{hemming2018modeling}. building data-driven profiles of individuals using functional biosignals data \citep{margaritella2021parameter}. and identifying clinical or epidemiological subtypes based on multivariate longitudinal observations \citep{lu2022bayesian}.
+Bayesian model averaging offers an intuitive and elegant framework to access more robust insights by combining inference across multiple clustering solutions.\\~\

-Previous work has established a framework for using BMA within the model class of finite mixture models, weighting each model using an expression based on the Bayesian Information Criterion.\citep{RN208} However, there has been limited development to date on methods to enable BMA across different classes of clustering models.
-We have introduced a novel Bayesian model averaging methodology, enabling a flexible approach for combining results multiple unsupervised clustering methods which reduces the sensitivity of inferences to the analyst's choice of clustering algorithm.
-We have extended on previous work to approximate the posterƒior model probability for each model using a normalised weight based on multiple cluster validation metrics, in place of the BIC.
+Previous work has applied BMA within the model class of finite mixture models, weighting each model using an expression based on the Bayesian Information Criterion \citep{RN208}.
+However, there has been limited development to date on methods to enable BMA across different classes of clustering models.
+We have introduced a novel Bayesian model averaging methodology, enabling a flexible approach for combining results from multiple unsupervised clustering methods which reduces the sensitivity of inferences to the analyst's choice of clustering algorithm.
+We have extended on previous work to approximate the posterior model probability for each model using a normalised weight based on cluster internal validation indices.
 This approach allows BMA to be implemented across results from different clustering methods.
-A consensus matrix is calculated as an element-wise weighted average of the similarity matrices from each input algorithm, weighted by our novel proposed term to approximate the posterior model probability for each model.
+A consensus matrix is calculated as an element-wise weighted average of the similarity matrices from each input algorithm.
 Final probabilistic cluster allocations are generated by applying symmetric simplex matrix factorisation to this consensus matrix.\\~\